Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-samples/azure-spring-boot-sample-keyvault-certificates-client-side/README.md

 ## Key concepts
 This sample illustrates how to use [Azure Spring Boot Starter Key Vault Certificates ][azure_spring_boot_starter_key_vault_certificates].

-This sample should work together with [azure-spring-boot-sample-keyvault-certificates].
+This sample should work together with [azure-spring-boot-sample-keyvault-certificates-server-side].

 ## Getting started